HUANGsir-JH/go-interview-practice/challenge-8/learning.md

     }
 }

-// WriteMessages sends messages from the chat to the client func (c *Client) WriteMessages() {
+// WriteMessages sends messages from the chat room to the client func (c *Client) WriteMessages() {
     for message := range c.Outgoing {
         fmt.Fprintln(c.Conn, message)